Highly Qualified Practitioners

 - Avoid using retinoids for 2 days before treatment and 7 days post treatment

-All laser treatments are with qualified Medical Aestheticians with risks being very low.
-Patients must follow aftercare instructions, which will be explained in details at your consultation.
+All laser treatments are carried out by qualified Medical Aesthetic Practitioners, with the risks being very low.

 We can treat facial redness and flushing, and vascular conditions such as thread veins on the face (small fine red veins also called telangiectasia) and small birthmarks.
 We are unable to treat larger thread veins on the legs.

-The number of sessions depends on what is being treated but typically are between 1 to 3 sessions.
+The number of sessions depends on what areas are being treated but can typically be between 1 to 3 sessions.